LBMCF/remove-duplicates/README.md

   usage: remove_duplicates.py [-h] -f FILES [-o OUTPUT] [--version]

-  This script eliminates the duplicated records from formatted .xlsx files from Scopus, Web of Science, PubMed, or Dimensions.
+  This script eliminates the duplicated records from formatted .xlsx files from Scopus, Web of Science, PubMed, PubMed Central or Dimensions.
 Is mandatory that there be at least 2 different files from 2 different databases.

   optional arguments:
     -h, --help            show this help message and exit